millerv2/BioinformaticsPrograms/DailyProgressLog.md

 # Daily Progress 6/17/21

 ## Github
-Today, I signed up for a Github account and looked at several tutorials on Youtube to familiarize myself with its working, learning Git commands like clone, add, commit, push, and pull.
+Today, I signed up for a Github account and looked at several tutorials on Youtube to familiarize myself with its workings, learning Git commands like clone, add, commit, push, and pull. l
 Two really good guides that I found are here for reference:

 https://www.youtube.com/watch?v=iv8rSLsi1xo